SeasonsComputing/seacom-portfolio/tvk-resume-2026.md

 Dedicated to building the best possible products, teams, and companies.
 Always curious.
 Guided by essential first principles.

-- **Agile gaurantees, disciplined engineering and best practices**: only the "with what" and the "why" change, "how" remains constant.
+- **Agile gaurantees, disciplined engineering and best practices** - only the "with what" and the "why" change, "how" remains constant
-- **Less is almost always more**: less design, fewer features, less code results in fewer defects.
+- **Less is almost always more** - less design, fewer features, less code results in fewer defects.
 It is the single greatest simplification tool for reducing complexity
-- **Pareto principle of feature design**: craft the 20% of functionality that satisfies 80% of customer needs.
+- **Pareto principle of feature design** - craft the 20% of functionality that satisfies 80% of customer needs
-- **Better to kill a feature than ship incomplete**: half-baked features that aren't used and reflect poorly on the whole product are costly construction with bad ROI and worse, reputational damage.
+- **Better to kill a feature than ship incomplete** - half-baked features that aren't used and reflect poorly on the whole product are costly and worse, may result in reputational damage and distrust
-- **Do it right, do it now**: it's never faster nor cheaper to do it right later.
-In fact, it's worse because often time misjudgment becomes institionalized and imbued in the literal software artifacts.
+- **Do it right, do it now** - it's never faster nor cheaper to do it right later.
+In fact, it's worse because often time misjudgment becomes institionalized in shared understanding and imbued in the software artifacts produced.
-- **Anyone can write code that works**: writing functional software is the bare minimum.
+- **Anyone can write code that works** - writing functional software is the bare minimum.
-  Constructing software that is essential, durable, minimalist and comprehensible within the prescribed confines of agile guarantees, engineering discipline, and best practices is exceptional.
+  Constructing software that is essential, durable, minimalist, comprehensible _and_ functional _while_ adhering to first principles is aspirational
-- **Leaders set the standard, even when they don't**: implicit behavior sets the standard for the entire team as much as explicit expectations.
+- **Leaders set the standard, even when they don't** - implicit behavior sets the standard for the entire team as much as explicit expectations

 ### 5.3 Ascribed Work Style